The-Marcy-Lab-School/local-environment-setup-mac/README.md

 ## Table of Contents
 1. Download VS Code for Mac and command line tools
 2. Set up local Development directory
-3. Install Node, NPM, and React
+3. Install Node and NPM
 4. Configuring Github with your Terminal
 5. Add SSH Key for Github Setup